-IHPR researchers publish reports to inform the field on Latino health advancements.
+IHPR researchers publish reports to inform the field on health advancements in South Texas and beyond.

 South Texas Health Status Review: 2018